ap0llo/utilities/docs/api/Utilities.Configuration/Grynwald/Utilities/Configuration/ConfigurationBuilderExtensions/methods/AddObject.md

 ## Remarks

-Adds all values of properties of the object annotated with [ConfigurationValueAttribute](../../ConfigurationValueAttribute/index.md)to the configuration builder.
+Adds all values of the object's public properties annotated with [ConfigurationValueAttribute](../../ConfigurationValueAttribute/index.md) to the configuration builder.

 Supported property types for settings are